nais/doc/content/getting-started/README.md

 Getting started
 ===============

-This guide will take you through the required tools and permissions that need to be in place for you to be able to operate your own NAIS application(s).
+This guide will take you through the required tools and permissions that need to be in place for you to be able to operate your own NAIS application(s) directly from your laptop

 ## Install [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl)